bitrise-io/devcenter/_articles/en/code-signing/android-code-signing/android-code-signing-using-bitrise-sign-apk-step.md

    * `$BITRISEIO_ANDROID_KEYSTORE_PRIVATE_KEY_PASSWORD`
    * `$BITRISEIO_ANDROID_KEYSTORE_URL`

-   Bitrise uses the above env vars and sets them as inputs into the respective fields of the `Sign APK` step.
+   Bitrise uses the above env vars and sets them as inputs into the respective fields of the `Android Sign Step`.
 Once the Step runs, it produces a signed APK which will be used as the input value of the `APK or App Bundle file path` field in the `Google Play Deploy` Step.

 ## Downloading your files